mcclory/Security-Infrastructure/README.md

 ## Development Environment Prerequisites

-To work on this toolset, you will need several basic requirements installed:
+To work on this toolset, you will need several basic requirements installed.
+We follow a very idiomatic/standard setup for working with Python:

-* Python 3.6
+* Python >= 3.4
 * [virtualenv](https://pypi.python.org/pypi/virtualenv)
 * [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)